 Hotel Bristol

-Located just above Sorrento with a panoramic swimming pool featuring breathtaking views of the Gulf of Naples, this air-conditioned hotel has a gym, sauna, and rooftop restaurant for visitors to enjoy.
+Located just above Sorrento with a panoramic swimming pool featuring breathtaking views of the Gulf of Naples, this air-conditioned hotel has a gym, sauna, and a rooftop restaurant for evening drinks!

 Check out the garden, ping-pong table, and miniature golf course, or unwind at the piano bar.